 – Research methodology

 All submissions will go through the process of double peer review by experts nominated to the conference’s Scientific Committee.

 Full papers will only be considered for the Best Paper Award (€300) if they are submitted before 26 April 2020.

 Submit your paper abstract here.
 Deadline: 26 January 2020 (Effective 12:00 PM UTC+1)

 Call for posters

 Similar to the Call for Papers, we welcome poster proposals that address either the specific conference theme or other topics relevant to the field of media management.
 Different from the papers (which participants will present orally), posters should introduce on-going and future research projects.
 The focus is less on the results of such projects than the research question(s) and methodology.
 Ideally, participants will use the posters to look for collaboration and partners.
 The posters will be exhibited in a prominent place at the conference venue throughout the conference.
-Those interested in presenting a poster, should submit an abstract (500–750 words) addressing the following:
+Those interested in presenting a poster, should submit an extended abstract (350–750 words) addressing the following:

 – Relevance of research gap